1Password/scim-examples/docker/README.md

 After 2-3 minutes, the bridge should come back online with the latest version.

-#### October 2020 Update

-As of October 2020, if you’re upgrading from a previous version of the repository, ensure that you’ve reconfigured your environment variables within `scim.env` before upgrading.

-#### April 2021 Update (SCIM bridge 2.0)

-With the release of SCIM bridge 2.0, the environment variables `OP_REDIS_HOST` and `OP_REDIS_PORT` have been deprecated in favour of `OP_REDIS_URL`, which takes a full `redis://` or `rediss://` (for TLS) Redis URL.
-For example: `OP_REDIS_URL=redis://redis:6379`

-Unless you have customized your Redis deployment, there shouldn’t be any action you need to take.

 ## Appendix: Advanced `scim.env` options

 The following options are available for advanced or custom deployments.
 Unless you have a specific need, these options do not need to be modified.